leios/Galily.jl/README.md

 - Can we optimize N-body simulations using better spatial splitting techniques
     - Can we use adaptive mesh refinement for video color quantization (follow-up)

+## Notes

+- Work on inialization to ensure that particle acceleration is actually correct
+- Make a more realistic gravitational force
+- KA...